 - That failure led directly to the employee’s illness, injury, or death.

 This can be a difficult task, and an experienced Ohio workers’ compensation attorney can help injured employees.
 Often, these cases require extensive investigation, evidence gathering, securing of witnesses.
-Additionally, it is necessary to state your case at a hearing before the Industrial Commission.
+And it is necessary to state your case at a hearing before the Industrial Commission.

 Filing a VSSR Claim After an Ohio Work Injury